MisterFlicker/MisterFlicker/README.md

 Full course of Python backend-developer on [Hexlet](https://ru.hexlet.io/).

 ### Work expirience
-Process engineer in chemical company for 3 years.
+Process engineer in chemical company RusVinyl for 3 years.
 Job responsibilities included, among other things, the analysis of large amounts of data and the optimisation of work with data.

 Have experience writing a bot in telegram.
 During the study of the Hexlet course, 3 projects were completed available for review on this github: